Atul Rai

-Atul is an Indian politician and a Member of Parliament from the Ghosi constituency in Uttar Pradesh.
-According to his election filing he had assets worth more than 6 crore rupees.
+Atul is an Indian politician and a former member of Parliament from the Ghosi constituency in Uttar Pradesh.
+According to his election filing he had assets worth more than rupees.

 Early life

 Atul Rai was born on 20 February 1982 in Birpur village of Ghazipur district in Uttar Pradesh in a Bhumihar family.
 His father, Bharat Singh Rai, was an employee of Diesel Locomotive Works in Varanasi.
 Atul got his early education from Kendriya Vidyalaya, DLW, Varanasi.
 He graduated from Harish Chandra Postgraduate College, Varanasi.
 After graduation, he started his own business.

 His brother is Pawan Kumar Rai, and his wife is Priyanka Singh.

 Political career

 Atul Rai joined Bahujan Samaj Party in 2015.
 He contested the assembly election of Uttar Pradesh in 2017 from Zamania (Assembly constituency) and garnered 67,559 votes.
 In his first election, he lost a close contest with 9,264 votes.

 In the 2019 General Lok sabha election, Atul Rai Contested the Parliament election from Ghosi Loksabha Constituency and won the election by a margin of 122000+votes.